k3nnee/portfolio-v2/README.md

 portfolio.
 This template is designed to simplify the process of building a portfolio, allowing you to focus on what truly matters – your projects and achievements.

+This is just a basic template to make the process easier, add colors, change formats, make your website pop!

 ## Installation
 1. Fork this repository